Changissnz/selfinterest/README.md

-definitions borne from blood and inheritance, in turn, is one that cannot provide enough structure for the individual to thrive as such without the individual having to take additional steps to excel as a "political animal" or a "social creature" in these environments of loose definition, albeit of representation still as officious as local traditionalism.
+definitions borne from blood and inheritance, in turn, is one that cannot provide enough structure for the individual to thrive as such without the individual having to take additional steps to excel as a "political animal" or a "social creature" in these environments of loose definition, albeit of representation still as officious as local tradition.
 And this is truthfully very defeatist to the enactment of egalitarianism since wealth and rank are ever-present yet not as structured in definitional expression for objective recognition.
 The dynamism in capability from this obscurantist mannerism is a strength for a powerful city-state and also the point of culprit where many willful wrongs, by this same city-state in decline,